-The proposed components of the composting facility and truck wash will be completed in two phases.
-The first phase would include the permitting and compliance of the manufactured building office and the composting yard.
-The first phase will also include the construction of a new wastewater pond and a truck scale.
+The proposed Components of the composting facility and truck wash will be completed in two phases.
+The first phase would include the permitting and compliance of a manufactured building office and the composting yard.
+Additionally, the first phase will include the construction of a new wastewater retention pond and a truck scale.
 The second phase would include the construction and permitting of a private truck wash, not open to the public.
-Following the completion of the two phases, the composting facility would be processing a total maximum throughput of 70,000 wet-tons of manure per year and the private truck wash would have the capacity to wash 12 facility vehicles per week.